Book Buying: An Environmentally Friendly Guide

 Finally, Biblio has donated books to children in poor communities, prison inmates, homeless shelters and so many others.

-My description of their operations doesn’t really do them justice.
-I hope you’ll take a look at Our Story for more insights into how they began and continue their epic venture.
+My description of their operations doesn't really do them justice.
+I hope you'll take a look at Our Story for more insights into how they began and continue on their epic venture.

 Chelsea Green Publishing specializes in books, DVDs and videos on the "politics and practice of sustainable living."
 Subject matter includes "organic farming and gardening, permaculture, ecology, the environment, simple living, food, sustainable business and economics, green building, and more."